FelipeBarrosL/_music_genre_cnn/README.md

 >> https://www.kaggle.com/datasets/kinguistics/heartbeat-soundsEN

 --------
-Run features.py and pass data_path with ./Data/set_a or ./Data/set_b
+Run features.py and pass data_path with ./Data/set_a
 Run cnn_model.py for training and testing the data